samudeluca24/comp0035_pbl4/pbl4-5.md

       `https://raw.githubusercontent.com/ucl-comp0035/comp0035_pbl4/master/data/paralympics_raw.csv?token=AHBUVRXLSGRV2Y2PEAXQXVTBPJFD2`

 4. Print the dataframe
-    - If you are using the PBL dataset you might find it useful to set dataframe options to display the all columns and rows for using
+    - If you are using the PBL dataset you might find it useful to set pandas options to display the all columns and rows for the dataframe when you print them using:

         ```python
         pd.set_option('display.max_rows', df.shape[0] + 1)